larissachen13/tse/README.md

     pages of the crawling process
   * maxDepth represents a valid integer between 0 and 10 inclusive indicating the depth of the recursion

 ### output:
-  html pages saved in the pageDirectory
+  HTML pages saved as separate files w/ unique ids in the pageDirectory
+  #### where:
+  * line 1 is the URL
+  * line 2 is the depth
+  * the rest is the content

 ### Example Command Lines
   `crawler http://old-www.cs.dartmouth.edu/~cs50/index.html dir 0`